What is coronary artery disease (CAD)?

 How is coronary artery disease diagnosed?

 Your doctor will perform a physical exam and listen to your heart.
-He or she also will discuss your symptoms, family history, diet, activity level, and other medical conditions.
-There is no one test that can diagnose coronary artery disease.
-If you doctor suspects you have it, he or she may order one or more of the following tests.
+They will discuss your symptoms, family history, diet, activity level, and other medical conditions.
+There is no single test that can diagnose coronary artery disease.
+If you doctor suspects you have it, they may order one or more of the following tests:

 - EKG (electrocardiogram).
 This is a painless, simple test that monitors your heart’s beat and rhythm.
 Also, it tests the strength and timing of your heart’s electrical signals.
 It involves putting electrodes (tiny pads attached to wires) on your chest.
 The pads are held in place by a sticky substance.

 - Stress test.
 During this test, you will be asked to exercise to give your heart a workout.
 You will be connected to heart, blood pressure, and oxygen monitors during the test.
 These monitors can detect changes to your heart rate, rhythm, electrical activity, or blood pressure during the test.
 The staff will also monitor you for shortness of breath or chest pain.
 If you are unable to exercise for medical reasons, the staff will administer medicine to raise your heart rate.
-Your heart’s response to the workout may suggest to the doctor that you have possible blockages and need further testing.
+Your heart’s response to the workout may mean you have blockages and need further testing.

 - Echocardiogram.
 This test is painless.
-It’s a test that uses sound waves to see a picture of your heart while it’s beating.
+It uses sound waves to see a picture of your heart while it’s beating.
 The picture will give doctors a look at the size and shape of your heart.
 Also, it shows your heart chambers and valves.

 - Chest X-ray.
-This is an X-ray focused in the area of your heart.
+This is an X-ray focused on your heart and lungs.
 The X-ray can detect signs of heart failure.

 - Blood tests.
 Your doctor will take a sample of your blood to send to the lab.
 The lab can test for certain conditions that raise your risk of coronary artery disease.
 These include testing certain fats, cholesterol, sugar, and proteins.